 - Dr. Chun will conduct an oral exam in order to gather all the information that he needs to craft the treatment plan for the patient’s individual scenario.

-Create Treatment Plan
+Create a Treatment Plan

 - After Dr. Chun gathers the necessary information he creates a treatment plan or sometimes multiple treatment plan options to provide the patient with his recommendation on how the patient should proceed.